spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 ---
-title: "Adding a custom registry"
+title: "Add a Custom Registry"
-metaTitle: "Adding a custom registry"
+metaTitle: "Add a Custom Registry"
-metaDescription: "How to create and use custom made packs and registries in Spectro Cloud"
+metaDescription: "Learn how to create and use custom made packs and registries in Spectro Cloud"
 icon: ""
 hideToC: false
 fullWidth: false